ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

   called ALTO Entity which is a generalization of an endpoint to represent a PID, a network element, a cell in a cellular network, or other physical or logical objects used by ALTO.
 Each entity is included by a collection called ALTO Entity Domain.
-And each entity domain includes only one type of entities.
+Also, each entity domain includes only one type of entities.
   Thus, each entity domain also has a type to indicate the type of entities in it.

 - Additionally, this document addresses the second limitation by using resource-specific entity domains.
 A resource-specific entity domain is an entity domain exported by an existing ALTO information resource.
-And a resource-specific entity domain is named by its type and the resource id of the ALTO information resource which exports it.
+Also, a resource-specific entity domain is named by its type and the resource id of the ALTO information resource which exports it.
 As each resource-specific entity domain name is unique, an entity can be uniquely identified by the name